ProvableHQ/leo-examples/README.md

-# Leo NFT
+# Leo Examples

-The purpose of this repository is collect code, pseuocode, and ideas about how to represent the NFT application (in the `nft` repository) in Leo.
+The purpose of this repository is collect code, pseuocode, and ideas about how to represent examples in Leo, such as the NFT application in the `nft` repository.